 Since 2014, COJG has provided Ontario businesses with funding for training employees.
 It directly offsets costs such as trainer fees and course materials needed to transfer new skills and abilities to employees.
-Through the program, employers choose the group of trainees they wish to receive training, evaluate and hire a suitable trainer, provide training, and recover a portion of training costs once the project is complete.
+Through the program, employers specify the group of trainees they wish to receive training, evaluate and hire a suitable trainer, provide the training, and recover a portion of training costs once the project is complete.

 What type of funding does COJG offer?